 After local officials delivered remarks, costumed reenactors performed scenes from the "Meck Dec" story, including a messenger delivering news of the Battles of Lexington and Concord, followed by a reading of the declaration on the Mecklenburg courthouse steps.

-As the smoke swirled, the huge crowd roared, and for a moment, the intersection of Trade and Tryon looked, perhaps, as it did 250 years ago — with a crowd of boisterous Mecklenburg County citizens cheering for their independence.
+As the smoke swirled, the crowd roared, and for a moment, the intersection of Trade and Tryon looked, perhaps, as it did 250 years ago — with a crowd of boisterous Mecklenburg County citizens cheering for their independence.